Libraries and Nonprofits

 The authors highlight best practices for successful library and nonprofit collaboration geared towards libraries that have begun to participate in community engagement, outreach, and advocacy as well as public and social sector organizations interested in developing innovative service delivery models.

-Tatiana Bryant is a Digital Projects and Engagement Librarian at the University of Oregon.
-She holds a Masterís of Public Administration, Nonprofit Management, and Public Policy from New York University.
+Tatiana Bryant is the Research Librarian for Digital Humanities, History, and African American Studies at the University of California, Irvine.
+She holds a Masters of Public Administration, Nonprofit Management, and Public Policy from New York University.
 Her expertise includes nonprofit management, cultural heritage preservation, and outreach.

-Jonathan Cain is the Librarian for Data Initiatives and Planning, Public Policy and Management at the University of Oregon.
+Jonathan O. Cain is the Associate University Librarian for Research and Learning at Columbia University.
 He holds an MA in Africana Studies from New York University and has expertise in community organizing.